somasis/shiki-colors-revival/README.md

+**This project is now abandoned.
+When GNOME developers decide to stop breaking things every minor release, maybe then it'll be worth maintaining.
+But I'm done with themes, sorry.
+Anyone is permitted to fork and maintain this.**

 # shiki-colors-revival
 This consists mostly of a script that modifies the original Numix theme's files to fit to all of the colors in the GNOME Colors palette.